What does an orienteering map look like?

 A sample orienteering map (with no “out–of-bounds”) is shown above.
 It is taken from the British Orienteering website.
 This includes a typical orienteering course, a key of symbols (bottom left) and a list of descriptions of each of the control points (bottom right) – see below for more explanations of these.

 The course on this map is a red colour standard course.
 (This is a similar technical difficulty to orange courses.)
 You will see that the Start is marked with a triangle, each of the control points are marked with a circle, and then the Finish point with a double circle.
 This notation is used for all orienteering courses (although most maps will not include the words “Start” or “Finish”, so remember that the Start is a triangle).
 You will always be at the Start point when you pick up your map (and this will be marked with an orienteering flag.)

-The course above has 10 controls to visit – note that you must visit the controls in the correct order, 1-10.
+The course above has 10 controls (checkpoints) to visit – note that you must visit them in the correct order, 1-10.
 The route you take between the controls is up to you.

 The control description sheet (see bottom right above) contains details of the control codes and a description of the location of the kite.
 For example, control number 1 has code 33 and is located at a boundary between some forest and open land.
 When you find the control with code number 33 you will know you have found control number 1 – “punch” it with your SI card, and move on to number 2.